Home safety is an important issue for the elderly, and the kitchen is one area where accidents are common.

 2. Install an Auto Gas Shutoff Valve

-In the event of a fire, it is important the gas to the stove be shut-off quickly.
+In the event of a fire, the gas to the stove must be shut off quickly.
 FireAvert is a stove safety function device that automatically shuts off the gas when it senses a smoke detector in the home goes off.

 3. Invest in a Fire Extinguisher

 Gas and electric stoves both present a fire risk.
 Every kitchen should have a fire extinguisher, at a minimum, and ideally a fire blanket too.
 If either of these is used, they should be replaced immediately.

 4. Fit Safety Knob Covers on Gas Stoves

 One common problem that seniors face is accidentally turning on the burners on their stoves.
 This may happen if they tend to lean on the stove when operating over appliances or when reaching over the stove to use one of the rear burners.